evano811/DailyDisplay/README.md

 ### Deadline and Deliverables

-Our project have the following deadlines:
+Our project has the following deadlines:

 - **PRESENTATION** - _April 22nd/24th_
 - **DEMO** - _April 25th_

-Any changes will be updated within an hour of notification.
+The deliverables needed for project submission are:

+- .PPTX Presentation
+- Video Demo
+- Live Demo (No physical deliverable)
+- Repository (Optional)

+The first two items needed for delivery can be found in the [**_demo_**] folder